ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

 The increasingly oscillatory nature of the :math:`\cos\left( k(x-vt)
-\right)` term results in *phase mixing* due to which all moments of the distribution functions are severly damped.
+\right)` term results in *phase mixing* due to which all moments of the distribution functions are severely damped.
 For example, the number density is

 .. math::